shreyas-satish/shreyas-satish.github.com/_posts/2012-05-01-introducing-worldview.md

   </div>
 </div>

 &#x20; <a href = "https://github.com/shreyas-satish/worldview" target="_blank">WorldView</a> is a little library I wrote, to make using <a href = "http://openlayers.org" target="_blank">OpenLayers</a> for a set of common use cases with maps, **easy**.
 OpenLayers is of course a great mapping library, but it can be intimidating at times to perform some basic cases even.
-Christopher Schmidt, one of the lead developers on OpenLayers had this to say :
+Christopher Schmidt, one of the lead developers of OpenLayers had this to say :

 > The OpenLayers API is difficult to get started with for many simple problems.
 It can be hard to use, confusing to start, and difficult to understand for solving simple problems.